xrzlizheng/PyLLMFromScratch/README.md

 I had a thought, what if I make the transformer architecture smaller and less complex, and the training data more diverse?
 Then, how big of a model could a single person, using their nearly dead GPU, create in terms of parameters that can speak proper grammar and generate text that makes some sense?

-I found that **13+ million-parameter** models are enough to start making sense in terms of proper grammer and punctuation, which is a positive point.
+I found that **13+ million-parameter** models are enough to start making sense in terms of proper grammar and punctuation, which is a positive point.
 This means we can use a very specific dataset to further fine-tune our previously trained model for a narrowed task.
 We might end up with a model under 1 billion parameters or even around 500 million parameters that is perfect for our specific use case, especially for running it on private data securely.

 I recommend you **first train a 13+ million-parameter** model using the script available in my GitHub repository.
 You will get results within one day, instead of waiting for a longer time, or if your local GPU might not be strong enough to train a billion-parameter model.